COVIDAnalytics/DELPHI/README.md

 http://www.covidanalytics.io/

-**Note: The model was significantly updated on 07/04 and on 07/18, we have updated both the code and the naming convention for our models on the master branch. **
+**Note: The model was significantly updated on 07/04 and on 07/18, we have updated both the code and the naming convention for our models on the master branch.**

 The root directory contains the main files for our newest model (Updated 0704).
 The latest model takes into account a resurgence in cases in different places using an exponential type correction.
 The model is named V3 and the main model file is in `DELPHI_model_V3.py`.
 The supporting files are `DELPHI_utils_V3.py` and  `DELPHI_params_V3.py`.
 The code is tested with Python 3.7.

 The original model (originally codenamed "DELPHI V2.0") is now archived and renamed V1 under the folder `archive/V1 - No Jump`.
 Both the Mathematica version `COVID-19_MIT_ORC_training_script_global_V2.nb` and the python3 version  `DELPHI_model.py` are contained in this subfolder.

-The  `archive` subfolder also contains various other models that we attempted but did not find its performance satisfying.
-In total the archive includes:
-1. "Adaptive Policy Model" - This is a model that utilizes the current implemented policies to derive the resurgence continuously over time.
-Although the methodology is sound, the results were unfortunately not as appealing as the current model utilized on the website.
-2. "V1 - No Jump" - This is the original model used for the website before 07/04.
-We provide two implementations: The Mathematica version `COVID-19_MIT_ORC_training_script_global_V2.nb` , and the python3 version `DELPHI_model.py`.
-The Mathematica notebook was written with Mathematica 12.1 but should work with any version greater than 10.0.
-The Python3 version is tested with Python 3.7.
-3. "V2 - Discrete Jump" - This is the original model augmented with a resurgence modeled as a discrete step function.
-4. "V3 - Normal Jump + Trust Solver" - This is the same as the current model on the website, but uses a different solver that produces good results sometimes, but fails spectacularly on a lot of countries.
-5. "V4 - ArcTan Jump" - This is the original model augmented with a resurgence modeled as a second ArcTan function.
-The results were acceptable but not as good as the exponential correction.

 The documentation for the newest model is at "documentation/DELPHI_Explainer_V3.pdf".
 The documentation for the original model on the website is at "documentation/DELPHI_Explainer.pdf".